SrikantShubam/fenor-website/content/pages/en/home.md

       fullNamePlaceholder: Enter your full name
       emailLabel: Email
       emailPlaceholder: Enter your email address
-      messageLabel: How can we help you ?
+      messageLabel: 'How can we help you ? '
       messagePlaceholder: Enter your message........
       sendButton: Send Message
+      successMessage: >-
+        We have received your message and will get back to you as soon as possible.
+      errorMessage: 'Hey check your inputs , something went wrong'
     _template: contactUs
 ---